srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 ## 📖 Key Concepts Before You Start

+Use this section to align on terminology and deployment flow before you run scripts.
+It summarizes tenancy choices, the GEO/Region/CELL hierarchy, and shows how a deployment progresses from prerequisites to validation.

 ### **Tenancy Models Explained**
 | Model | Analogy | Best For | Cost per Tenant |
 |-------|---------|----------|-----------------|